Sun dog: Wars of the Roses

 The prelude to the Battle of Mortimer's Cross in Herefordshire, England in 1461 is supposed to have involved the appearance of a halo display with three "suns".
-The Yorkist commander, later Edward IV of England, convinced his initially frightened troops that it represented the three sons of the Duke of York, and Edward's troops won a decisive victory.
-The event was dramatized by William Shakespeare in King Henry VI, Part 3, and by Sharon Kay Penman in The Sunne In Splendour.
+The Yorkist commander, later Edward IV, the king of England, convinced his initially frightened troops that it represented the three sons of the Duke of York, and Edward's troops won a decisive victory.
+The event was dramatized by William Shakespeare in Henry VI, Part 3, and by Sharon Kay Penman in The Sunne in Splendour.

 Early modern era

 Another early clear description of sun dogs is by Jacob Hutter, who wrote in his Brotherly Faithfulness: Epistles from a Time of Persecution:

 My beloved children, I want to tell you that on the day after the departure of our brothers Kuntz and Michel, on a Friday, we saw three suns in the sky for a good long time, about an hour, as well as two rainbows.
 These had their backs turned toward each other, almost touching in the middle, and their ends pointed away from each other.
 And this I, Jakob, saw with my own eyes, and many brothers and sisters saw it with me.
 After a while the two suns and rainbows disappeared, and only the one sun remained.
 Even though the other two suns were not as bright as the one, they were clearly visible.
 I feel this was no small miracle…

 The observation most likely occurred in Auspitz (Hustopeče), Moravia on 31 October 1533.
 The original was written in German and is from a letter originally sent in November 1533 from Auspitz in Moravia to the Adige Valley in South Tyrol.
 The Kuntz Maurer and Michel Schuster mentioned in the letter left Hutter on the Thursday after the feast day of Simon and Jude, which is 28 October.
 The Thursday after was 30 October.
 It is likely that the "two rainbows with their backs turned toward each other, almost touching" involved two further halo phenomena, possibly a circumzenithal arc (prone to co-occur with sun dogs) together with a partial 46° halo or supralateral arc.